asdcid/Cp-hap/README.md

 # Chloroplast-genome-single-copy-orientation-ratio-detection
-Detect the ratio of different orientations of single copys in the chloroplast genome.
+Detect the ratio of different orientations of single copies in the chloroplast genome.

 ## Background
 The chloroplast genome is a double-stranded DNA circular molecule of around 120 kb – 160 kb in size in most plants.
-The structure of chloroplast genome is highly conserved among plants, and usually consists of a long single copy and a short single copy region, separated by two identical inverted repeat regions.The length of inverted repeats usually ranges from 10 to 30 kb, although in extreme cases can be as short as 114 bp or as long as 76 kb, and in some species only one inverted repeat present.
-However, the orientation of the two single copys (long/short) can be identical or different for those chloroplast genome has two inverted repeats.
+The structure of chloroplast genome is highly conserved among plants, and usually consists of a long single copy and a short single copy region, separated by two identical inverted repeat regions.
+The length of inverted repeats usually ranges from 10 to 30 kb, although in extreme cases can be as short as 114 bp or as long as 76 kb, and in some species only one inverted repeat presents.
+However, the orientations of the two single copies (long/short) can be identical or different for those chloroplast genomes have two inverted repeats.
 <p>
   <img src="https://github.com/asdcid/figures/blob/master/Chloroplast-genome-single-copy-orientation-ratio-detection/orientation.jpg" />
  </p>

 Long single copy, short single copy or inverted repeat can have four different orientations: original, reversed(r), complementary(c) and reversed complementary(rc).
 Technically, there are 256 different orientation combinations.
-However, half of them (128) is the complementary strand of the other half.
-Therefore, only 128 possible structures.
+However, half of them (128) are the complementary strand of the other half.
+Therefore, there are only 128 possible structures.
 <p>
   <img src="https://github.com/asdcid/figures/blob/master/Chloroplast-genome-single-copy-orientation-ratio-detection/equal_structure.png" />
  </p>

-So far, only two structures are observed: the two single copies (long/short) with identical orientation, and with different orientations.
+So far, only two structures are observed: the two single copies (long/short) with the identical orientation and with different orientations.

 In order to detect whether only two different structures present in the chloroplast genome, and compare the ratio between them, this pipeline first created a reference set containing all 128 different chloroplast genome structures.
-Then mapped all long-reads to the genome file, filtered out reads failed to cover at least three conjunctions (lsc/ir, ir/ssc, ssc/ir or ir/lsc), and calcuated the number of supported read for each structure.
+Then we mapped all long-reads to the genome file, filtered out reads failed to cover at least three conjunctions (lsc/ir, ir/ssc, ssc/ir or ir/lsc), and calcuated the number of supported read for each structure.

 The reads must be long enough to cover at least three conjunctions, otherwise it cannot uniquely map to one structure (The long single copy is duplicated here to make it clear).
-However, some chloroplast genomes only have one inverted repeat, and therefore reads only need to cover at least two conjunctions to support the structure.
+However, some chloroplast genomes only have one inverted repeat, therefore reads only need to cover at least two conjunctions to support the structure.
 <p>
   <img src="https://github.com/asdcid/figures/blob/master/Chloroplast-genome-single-copy-orientation-ratio-detection/three_conjunction.jpg" />
  </p>